This post may contain affiliate links. Please read my disclosure and privacy policy.

 protein brownies stacked on white parchment paper.

-Protein Brownie Ingredients
+Protein Brownie Recipe Ingredients

 • Cacao powder.
 This variety of cocoa powder is less processed, but you can use regular cocoa powder with similar results.